 Brachytherapy is a type of radiation therapy.
-High dose radiation is put into a small area of the prostate.
-This is done under anesthesia.
+High dose rate (HDR) brachytherapy delivers radiation through a temporary seed placement inside the prostate area under general anesthesia.
 You will be asleep and remain comfortable.
 This procedure is done in the Radiation Oncology Department.
+You will get instructions on where to check in on the day of the procedure.

 Before coming in for the therapy: